Privacy Policy

 Use of Youtube

-If you are logged into your YouTube account, you enable YouTube to assign your surfing behavior directly to your personal profile.
-You can prevent this by logging out of your YouTube account.
+If you are logged into your YouTube or Google account, Google can assign your usage behavior to your personal profile.
+You can prevent this by logging out of your Google account before activating the video.

 Further information on data protection